ElliotHardyCS/CyberSecurityPortfolio/8. University Projects/Year 1/Text Based Game/README.md

 - help (Displays a help message / hint.)
 - quit (Quits the game and displays the score.)

-- Must also create additional commands, I chose open door for my extra feature which i discuss later.
+- I Must also create additional commands, I chose open door for my extra feature which I will discuss later.

 **Minimum game requirements**
 ---